 There are many advantages to entering the profession of medical laboratory science:

-The MLS is an individual with a baccalaureate degree in Medical Laboratory Science (Medical Technology or Clinical Laboratory Science).
+The MLS is an individual with a baccalaureate degree in medical laboratory science.
 The education includes both college courses and clinical courses with clinical experiences.

 There are several curriculum options:

-There are many colleges and universities that offer the CLS/MT/MLS major.
+There are many colleges and universities that offer the MLS major.
 Contact the college or university of choice for information on the major and its requirements.